 COVID has made my creative life very quiet, although we are working on an album with the Goldsmiths Improv Collective.

-Elswhere, I am delighted to say that my review of Lisa Hall´s online exhibition Acts of Air: Reshaping the urban sonic (including the Sound Practice Research workshop back in November) has been published in Sound Studies Journal – you can read it here.
+Elsewhere, I am delighted to say that my musings about Lisa Hall´s online exhibition Acts of Air: Reshaping the urban sonic (including the Sound Practice Research workshop back in November) has now been published in Sound Studies Journal – you can read it here.
 If you are interested in reading it but have no free UNI access, I do have a some free access code – please contact me if you are interested.